 The bigger picture

 Over the next few years, a new bus network for Auckland’s metropolitan suburbs is being introduced.
-As a result, until the New Network is completed (estimated for 2018) there is limited budget available for the infrastructure changes required to provide a ferry feeder service in Beachlands and Maraetai, and to investigate alternative route options.
+As a result, until the New Network is completed (estimated for the second half of 2018) there is limited budget available for the infrastructure changes required to provide a ferry feeder service in Beachlands and Maraetai, and to investigate alternative route options.